cjchrisjcooper/se_project_react/README.md

 My main goals for this application in the future is to make this application visible on github pages so users can test, appreciate, and criticise this project so that I can make further imporvements

+## How to get the back end of the project

+Here is a link to my backend of the repo which you will need to start the app : https://github.com/cjchrisjcooper/se_project_express